killermann/barkslikeadogma/content/crowdsourcing-sjd/ask-around.md

 Like we said earlier, you probably won't need to give people much context or definition for what you mean by SJD.
 If they have something to say, they'll say it.

-<small><strong>(As you probably guessed, we're going to ask you to share your findings, so give your friends enough time to reply before you move on.)</strong></small>
+As you may've guessed, we're going to ask you to share your findings, so give your friends enough time to reply before you move on.